dotnet/core/release-notes/6.0/known-issues.md

 * `PropertyGrid` values are rendered at incorrect location.

      The issue is tracked in [dotnet/winforms#4593](https://github.com/dotnet/winforms/issues/4593) and is expected to be fixed in 6.0 Preview3.

+## ASP.NET Core

+**Running Blazor WebAssembly using IIS Express in Development**

+As of .NET 6 Preview 1, there is an ongoing issue with running Blazor WebAssembly applications using an IIS Express server during development on Visual Studio.
+As a workaround, we recommend using Kestrel during development.